Blue Cheese Steak Sauce

 For these pictures, I used some Roquefort cheese.
 Roquefort is a strong and tasty sheep’s milk blue cheese from the South of France.

 Normally the first evening we would go to a local restaurant, often an Italian, and order a filet mignon with a gorgonzola cheese sauce.
 Absolutely delicious, and quite a special treat as the cheese sauce’s strong taste matches the steak’s taste perfectly.

 Which is the best blue cheese to use?

 Well, this is up to you and will really depend on what you can get locally.
 Gorgonzola is an Italian cheese, made from cow’s milk, that is often used for a blue cheese sauce.

 But there are many different types of blue cheese that you could use: Danish blue, Blue Stilton, Roquefort, and Bleu d’Auverne are all cheeses from which you could make a perfectly delicious blue cheese sauce following the simple recipe procedure below.

 For example, the Roquefort we get from our local Aldi is quite moist in texture if you compare it to Gorgonzola for example, which is more crumbly.
 Some of these cheeses are also stronger than the others, which will affect the end taste.

 But blue cheeses do have something in common – they are all made in some way with cultures of Penicillium, which gives the blue mold in the cheese.

 Which is the best Steak to cook with a blue cheese sauce?

 Well, this question could keep me awake at night!
 Although a filet mignon with gorgonzola sauce is definitely one of my favourites.

 But a nice sirloin steak, as in these pictures, or a rib-eye, T-bone, rump, Porterhouse, Tomahawk…….really any one of these would be great.
-Just get something that will suit your budget as some are more expensive than others.
+Just get something that will suit your budget as some are a lot more expensive than others.